Tysonpower/starlinkstatus/README.md

 Go to https://starlinkstatus.space and Register a Account by entering a Valid Email, a Username of your Choice as well as a Password you want to use and Click "Join Us".
 After a few Minutes you should get an Email with a Link to verify your Account, maybe you need to have a look in your SPAM Folder as well.
 When you clicked the Link you should see a MEssage that you verified your Email successfully, if so you get a Email with your Personal API key in the next Minutes.

-### Windows Installer

-If you want to run a Client on Windows then use the Automatic installer made by @tevslin, see: https://github.com/Tysonpower/starlinkstatus/blob/main/windowsinstall/NativeWindowsREADME.md

 ### Install Prerequisite Software